exercism/javascript/exercises/concept/lucky-numbers/.docs/instructions.md

 He has a small website for playing around with numbers: www.fun-with-numbers.com.
 Kojo is not that good at programming so he asked you for help.

-You will build two helper functions for new number games on Kojos' website and a third one for validation of the user input.
+You will build two helper functions for new number games on Kojos' website and a third one to validate some input the user can enter.

 ## 1. Calculate the sum for the numbers on the slot machine

-One of the games on Kojos website looks like a slot machine that shows two groups of wheels with digits on them.
+One of the games on Kojos' website looks like a slot machine that shows two groups of wheels with digits on them.
 Each group of digits represents a number.
 For the game mechanics, Kojo needs to know the sum of those two numbers.